dragos-vacariu/Python-Projects/pyplay mp3 player/readme.txt

 SongStats.sts -> is the file which will store information about each file in your library.
 Information such us: No. of Plays, Song Time
-Listened, Song Rating, Favorite Song, etc. The information is being taken from the Playlist which is currently loaded (which most of the time coincides with PlayListBackup.pypl), and gets tranfered to SongStats.sts whenever the New Playlist button is hit.
+Listened, Song Rating, Favorite Song, etc. The information is being taken from the Playlist which is currently loaded (which most of the time coincides with PlayListBackup.pypl), and gets transfered to SongStats.sts whenever the New Playlist button is hit.

 As long as you keep all your .backup files, you will always be able to undo any change the Script has done to your Mp3 Files.